ablab/spades/README.md

 <a name="plasmid"></a>
 `--plasmid `   (same as `plasmidspades.py`)
     This flag is required when assembling only plasmids from WGS data sets (runs plasmidSPAdes, see [paper](https://academic.oup.com/bioinformatics/article/32/22/3380/2525610) for the algorithm details).
 Note, that plasmidSPAdes is not compatible with [single-cell mode](#sc).
 Additionally, we do not recommend to run plasmidSPAdes on more than one library.

-If options `--meta` and `--plasmid` are combined (same as `metaplasmidspades.py`) then metaplasmidSPAdes algorithm for extracting plasmids from metagenomic data sets is run (see [paper](https://genome.cshlp.org/content/29/6/961.short) for algorithm details).
+For plasmidSPAdes output details see [section 3.6](#sec3.6).

 []()

+<a name="metaextrachromosomal"></a>
+`--metaplasmid `   (same as `metaplasmidspades.py` and `--meta` `--plasmid`) and

+`--metaviral `   (same as `metaviralspades.py`)

+These options works specially for extracting extrachromosomal elements from metagenomic assemblies.
+They run similar pipelines that slightly differ in the simplification step; another difference is that for metaviral mode we output suspicious linear contigs and for metaplasmid mode we do not.
+See [metaplasmid paper](https://genome.cshlp.org/content/29/6/961.short) and [metaviral paper](https://academic.oup.com/bioinformatics/article-abstract/36/14/4126/5837667) for the algorithms details.

-For plasmidSPAdes and metaplasmidSPAdes output details see [section 3.6](#sec3.6).
+For metaplasmidSPAdes/metaviralSPAdes output details see [section 3.7](#sec3.7).

 []()

-Additionally for plasmidSPAdes and metaplasmidSPAdes we recommend to additionally verify resulting contigs with [plasmidVerify tool](https://github.com/ablab/plasmidVerify).
+Additionally for plasmidSPAdes, metaplasmidSPAdes and metaviralSPAdes we recommend to additionally verify resulting contigs with [viralVerify tool](https://github.com/ablab/viralVerify).

 []()

 <a name="biosynthetic"></a>
 `--bio `
     This flag is required when assembling only non-ribosomal and polyketide gene clusters from WGS data sets (runs biosyntheticSPAdes, see [paper](https://genome.cshlp.org/content/early/2019/06/03/gr.243477.118?top=1) for the algorithm details). biosyntheticSPAdes is supposed to work on isolate or metagenomic WGS dataset.
 Note, that biosyntheticSPAdes is not compatible with any other modes.
-See [section 3.7](#sec3.7) for biosyntheticSPAdes output details.
+See [section 3.8](#sec3.8) for biosyntheticSPAdes output details.

 []()